Why Script Your Drives?

 The procedure is that the hosts don't have to figure out exactly what to say.
 The words come from the traffic system.
 Hosts have to figure out how best to deliver them.

 Then why not use a traffic system for pledge drives?

 Here at PledgeDriver we came up with one.
-We think it’s pretty good and quite flexible.
-But it’s not the only way you can script drives.
+We think it’s pretty darned good and quite flexible.

 Pledge drives have been referred to as the “last black hole of public radio programming.”
 We believe that things can only get better with scripting.